-It turns out Cambria has plenty of things to do, from exploring rambling hilltop castles, to spying on Elephant Seals, to walking on sparkly, moonstone-filled beaches.
+From exploring rambling hilltop castles, to spying on Elephant Seals, to walking on sparkly, moonstone-filled beaches, you will definitely not run out of things to do in Cambria.
 And that’s before I even mention the food and wine!
 Of which there might have been some.
 You’ll have to read on to find out.

 In the meantime, you might be wondering where Cambria is.
 It’s on the Californian coast, exactly half way between San Francisco and Los Angeles (around 3 – 4 hours drive from either).
 It can be found at the bottom end of the stunning Pacific Coast Highway, or a short detour off US-101.